To help you make the best toothpaste purchase, here’s a breakdown of ingredients and what to look for.

 - Humectants –moisturizing agents that keep it from drying out

 - Thickeners – to give the paste or gel its consistency and easy flow out of the tube

 - Detergents – a cleaning agent that gives it the ability to form suds (sodium lauryl sulfate)

 While there are toothpastes designed for sensitive teeth and those to help whiten teeth, there are some key components of your toothpaste that are not add-ons or optional.
 Look for a toothpaste that contains the following:

-Now that you understand how to narrow down your choices in which toothpaste to buy, be sure to use this critical oral hygiene product at least twice a day.
+Now that you understand how to narrow down your choices when it comes to buying, be sure to use this critical oral hygiene product at least twice a day.
 Brushing after meals is ideal, but try to wait at least an hour to brush if you’ve just consumed acidic foods or liquids.
 In addition, don’t assume your brushing efforts at home (as diligent as they may be) are a substitute for professional teeth cleanings from your dentist.

 At Smile Design Studio, we still want to see you every six months for your routine dental care visit.
 Need more help determining which type of toothbrush, toothpaste or flossing product is best for your specific smile needs?
 We can help you at our Missouri City dental clinic.